 ARIA: status role

-status is a type of live region providing advisory information that is not important enough to justify an alert.
+status is a type of live region providing advisory information that is not important enough to justify an alert, which would immediately interrupt the announcement of a user's current activity.
 It is often, but not necessarily, presented as a status bar.

 Defines whether assistive technologies should present all, or only parts of, the changed region.
 Elements with the role

 Defines when assistive technology should inform the user of updates to content.
 Elements with the role

 polite, meaning screen readers will announce changes inside the log when the user is idle.